 Within Action Therapy we include other therapies such as equine, play, art, music and other creative expressive therapies.
 We regularly run cultural, equine, cooking, adventure and land based therapy groups.

-We answer calls from our youth and their caregivers between 7:00 A.M. till 12:00 A.M. seven days a week 365 days a year.
+We respond to messaging and/or phone calls from our youth and their caregivers between 7:00 A.M. till 11:00 P.M. seven days a week 365 days a year.

 We also cover our own mileage and anything we spend on the youth.
 We have bought our youth meals, hair cuts, ball caps, shoes, etc. Written progress reports and treatment summaries are provided.